codebender/phoenix5280/priv/blog/2016-08-22-pivot-to-elixir.md

 Back when Elixir was pre-1.0, I was always intrigued to see what it would become and how the community would grow or fail.
 It not only grew but exploded in the past years.
 Many developers are pivoting from a number of languages and diving head first into Elixir-land.
-Large respected companies like Thoughtbot have even become [evangelists for the language](https://robots.thoughtbot.com/how-we-replaced-react-with-phoenix).
+Even respected companies like Thoughtbot have even become [evangelists for the language](https://robots.thoughtbot.com/how-we-replaced-react-with-phoenix).

 I never really dipped more than a toe into reading and learning, until I joined